Introduction

 project-files = ["project_file.gpr"]

-Although this is not recommended (see Best practices), you can have multiple GPR project files:
+Although this is not recommended (see best practices), you can have multiple GPR project files:

 project-files = ["project_file_1.gpr", "project_file_2.gpr"]